scouserantro/idiomatic.html/README.md

   - Always use a single space between property and value (but no space between property and colon) for consistency reasons
   - Always use a single space between the last selector and the opening brace that begins the declaration block, and the opening brace should be on the same line as the last selector in a given rule
   - Always start a new line for each selector and declaration
+  - Use single quotation marks for attribute selectors and property values
   - Separate rules by new lines
   - Use single quotation marks for attribute selectors and property values